6.2. The Characteristic Polynomial#

 we readily read off the identities put forward in Equation (6.2.2).

-The identity involving the sum gives a easy check on the eigenvalues; with the other identity one has to do some work to apply it for a check.
+The identity involving the sum gives an easy check on the eigenvalues; with the other identity one has to do some work to apply it for a check.
 The next example gives an illustration.

 In Example 6.2.4 we found that the eigenvalues of the matrix \(A = \begin{bmatrix} 4 & -1 & -2 \\0 & 3 & 0 \\ 1 & 2 & 1 \end{bmatrix}\) are \(\lambda_{1,3} = 3\), \(\lambda_{2} = 2\).